Neo612/ToDoApp/README.md

 ---------------------------------------------------

-3. Added Support for SQLIte.
+3)Added Support for SQLIte.
 Used SQLite DB instead of local file system.

 Hours spent: 3 hours